 Here are some of the benefits of web maintenance:

-- The user experience gets visibly improved – you will start turning more users into leads by improving how they feel when they access on your site; your conversion rate should go through the roof when done correctly and consistently.
+- The user experience gets visibly improved – you will start turning more users into leads by improving how they feel when they access your site; your conversion rate should go through the roof when done correctly and consistently.

 - Security gets better – by maintaining the website in a good state, you know that it is also secure and gains the trust of users.